 I have heard the food is amazing, but we never had time to stop for a coffee.
 But I would recommend it if you were just visiting the island for the day.

 Right after passing the Tea Room, you will be next to the gate that will lead you to the final path until the Gylen castle.
-From us, it is a quite easy and pleasant, and quite straightforward walk.
+From us, it is quite an easy and pleasant, and quite straightforward walk.

 The footpath is in excellent condition.
 Just a bit muddy when it rains.
 But we were quite lucky when we visited it on a beautiful sunny day in early September.
 Actually, the rains just arrived in Kerrera when we left the island.
 You can even find a lovely public toilet in the middle of it.